Case Studies

 …upon clicking into a specific picture, there’s a direct link to the featured watch, making it extremely easy for the viewer to shop the look!

 Vera Wang Bride is a highly popular bridal fashion company owned by the group Pronovias.
-The iconic designer has been dressing brides as well as bridesmaids for years, and boasts countless women who said ‘yes’ to the dress.
+The iconic designer has been dressing brides as well as bridesmaids for years and boasts countless women who said ‘yes’ to the dress.

 Your wedding dress is not an easy purchase to make, therefore implementing UGC was a revolutionary move for the brand, as it provides proof that Vera Wang Bride is a safe choice for your special day.

-UGC can also be leveraged by not only industries that sell specific products, but also those that sell experiences.
-The West Frisian islands boast stunning sand dunes and widespread beaches, verified by the very holiday makers that go there.
-Leisure and tourism company, VVV Ameland reaps the benefits of UGC by embedding Instagram feeds of their visitors who post pictures of beautiful sights during their holidays on the island.
+UGC can also be leveraged by not only industries that sell specific products but also those that sell experiences.
+The West Frisian islands boast stunning sand dunes and widespread beaches, verified by the very holidaymakers that go there.

 This User Generated Content example features a stylish UGC gallery that matches the look and feel of this popular Dutch getaway.
 Adding a User Generated Content gallery to the site gives prospective visitors the opportunity to get a real feel of the location and push them to book their holidays there.

-Alfa sells quality footwear, covering disciplines such as hiking, hunting and cross country skiing.
-Alfa are one of Norway’s oldest footwear brands, but are moving with the times and have chosen to incorporate UGC in their marketing strategy.
-As many other sporting goods brands will testify, the addition of social proof is paramount to the shopper, as sports kit is verified in action – the consumer needs to see how the product performs in the activities they are destined for.
+As many other sporting goods brands will testify, the addition of social proof is paramount to the shopper, as the sports kit is verified in action – the consumer needs to see how the product performs in the activities they are destined for.

 Salsa Jeans focus on providing high-quality customer content for shoppers in the eCommerce Lookbook.
 Founded in 1994 in a small town in Portugal, the brand sells premium Portuguese fashion to a devoted base of customers.

-By showing off their products on real customers, it gives potential customers a sense of satisfaction.
+Showing off their products to real customers gives potential customers a sense of satisfaction.
 They’ll be able to visualise what the product might look like on them, which helps people determine whether or not they want to purchase the product.
-The UGC potential never ends!
-It’s clear to see how well their UGC gallery integrates into the brand’s style.
-One glance, and you can see why customer content is an eCommerce must-have.

-Boob Design are known for their fashionable and convenient maternity clothing.
-The brand was founded by Mia Seipel in 1999 who discovered a lack of appropriate fashion for mothers whilst witnessing her sister having to breastfeed her newborn without the proper nursing apparel.
 The store caters to mums to be of all stages and counts on User Generated Content examples to show women that their maternity clothing can actually fit them well.
 We definitely recommend following Boob Design’s lead when it comes to User Generated Content.
 Trending and seasonal items will sell better, especially if customers are able to see how the outfits look on real mothers!

-Another great example of an eCommerce UGC gallery is the one by Śnieżka, a polish decor brand that specialises in paint.
+Another great example of an eCommerce UGC gallery is the one by Śnieżka, a Polish decor brand that specialises in paint.

 By having a UGC gallery that showcases various interiors painted using the brand’s paint, the brand brings an incredible amount of diversity to the table.
 Shoppers are able to digitally swatch different colours before making the giant decision of which one to choose for their interior – a decision we all know can be extremely tough.

-Given that paint colours on a screen can be distorted, as well as look different once painted on a wall, the photo gallery featuring the various colours in the brand’s catalogue allows potential customers to better visualise their interior.
+Given that paint colours on a screen can be distorted, as well as look different once painted on a wall, Śnieżka photo gallery featuring the various colours in the brand’s catalogue allows potential customers to better visualise their interior.

 With such a saturated market that is the cosmetics industry, brands nowadays have to be special to stand out and attract shoppers.
 This is where UGC plays a crucial role.
 Resellers such as Maquillalia are competing with other eCommerce operations that may also be selling the same products.